gnur/prometheus-p1-exporter/README.md

 - power used in tariff 1 in Wh
 - power used in tariff 2 in Wh
 - current power draw in W
-- gas used in cm2, updated hourly

 These values come from the following oids:

 - 1-0:1.8.1 (meter reading, tariff 1 in kWh)
 - 1-0:2.8.2 (meter reading, tariff 2 in kWh)
 - 1-0:1.7.0 (Actual power delivered in kW)
-- 0-1:24.2.1 (gas meter reading, includes timestamp of reading)

 ## sources and acknowledgements